alknopfler/trafgen/README.md

 the Linux IP stack and in Kubernetes environment, and maily focus for CNI performance.
 The scripts are designed to automate packet generation, data collection and metrics from pods, worker node,

 Please note script requires access to kubeconfig, and ssh access to a worker node.( by default it assume no password authentication).

 Goals validate performance at different packet sizes and packet rates; identify potential blocker and source of packet drops or any other bounds that can reduce performance.

 Thus, script creates N traffic profiles for each POD during the initial phase.
 Later, each run consumes the generated profiles and pass to [https://github.com/netsniff-ng] trafgen each run can change core affinity, packet size, packet rate.

-All data is collected into separate files and later passed to inference offline mode to perform a set of correlations and visualization.
+All data is collected into separate files and later passed to inference tools for offline inference,
+a set of correlations and visualization.

 ### Requirements

-- Python 3.6 or later
+- Python 3.9 or later
+- kubectl
 - Kubeconfig
 - passwordless ssh access to worker nodes
 - static cpu pinning in kubelet.
-- worker node should have sudo access so it can read /procfs and /sysfs
+- worker node should have sudo access, so it can read /procfs and /sysfs

+#### Customer image requirements
+- For custom pod image, scripts require following tools. numactl , ethtool, bash 3.2 or later, arping, ifconfig and trafgen.

+- For worker node all data collected via /procfs and /sysfs, and ethtool.

 ## Usage